Fine motor skill development: Birth to 2 years

 - Can build a block tower using 3-4 blocks

-Helping infants develop fine motor skills
+Additional ways to help infants develop fine motor skills

 You can help your infant develop MOTOR SKILLS by:

 A 3-6-month-old learns to push up on their elbows in prone and eventually is able to push up onto their hands.
-These activities are the beginnings of shoulder stability and arch development in the hands, which are used later on for strength activities, such as pitching a ball, or precise activities, such as writing with a pencil.
+These activities are the beginnings of shoulder stability and arch development in the hands, which are used later on for strength and coordination activities, such as pitching a ball, or precise activities, such as writing with a pencil.

 As the development of vision and the sense of touch is important to the development of motor skills, children need to be able to see and feel what is in their hands in order to interact with or manipulate objects.